 PROMOVE Energy is a key component that specifically focus on rural energy services access and that is complementary with the €10.5 million mobilized already for the implementation of the energy Project Preparation Facility aimed to project development and enabling business environment.

 Mozambique's Renewable Energy Atlas (2015) has proved that the country is endowed with an extraordinary mix of renewable energy sources.
-The least cost effective generation projects identified by the Atlas that could be developed in the short term add up to 7GW.
-This potential could satisfy both Mozambique internal electricity demand and the current deficit of the South African Power Pool (SAPP) making Mozambique one of the energy key players in the SADC region.
-Anyhow, current energy access rate in the country is amongst the lowest in the region, with 26% rate connection to the grid.
+However, current energy access rate in the country is amongst the lowest in the region, with 26% rate connection to the grid.
 National Electrification Strategy aims to connect at least 50% of the population to the grid by 2030.

-The proposed Action will contribute to boost progress toward the SDGs Agenda, in particular universal access to affordable energy services by the populations and private sector operators across the country and in particular in Zambézia and Nampula.
+The action in this sector will contribute to boost progress toward the 2030 Agenda, in particular universal access to affordable energy services by the populations and private sector operators across the country and in particular in Zambézia and Nampula.
 A programme in two phases has been designed as follows:

-The Mozambique Energy Services Access Programme (MESAP), the second phase of the EU Access to Energy programme, is the continuity to the energy Project Preparation Facility (PPF).
-MESAP aims to support direct investment on projects supported by the PPF first phase, but not limited to it, with a clear objective of increasing rural electrification.
+Energy Services Access Programme (MESAP) - This refers to the second phase of the EU Access to Energy programme, a continuation to the energy Project Preparation Facility (PPF).
+MESAP aims to support direct investment on projects supported by the PPF first phase, but not limited to it, with the objective of increasing rural electrification.
 MESAP will consider direct investment on the development of mini-grids and stand-alone solar home systems projects.

-Potential contribution to grid densification, energy efficiency, improved cook-stoves promotion and productive use of energy projects are also being assessed.
-Participation of the private sector through innovative financial instruments such as ElectriFi, the Africa Investment Facility (AfIF) or the new European External Investment Plan (EEIP) will be key for the implementation.
+Participation of the private sector through innovative financial instruments such as ElectriFi, the Africa Investment Facility (AfIF) or the new European External Investment Plan (EEIP) are key for the implementation.

 PROMOVE Agribiz - € 68 Million